An antique porcelain phrenology bust and inkwell signed “By F Bridges Phrenologist” and dating to the 1850s.

-His bust was usually fired in blue and white colours, which are hard enough to find, but this is one of the rare examples with gilded decoration.
+Frederick Bridges, a renowned English phrenologist was author of the book “Phrenology Made Practical”, which was popular enough to have reached several editions.
+His bust was usually fired in blue and white colours; this is one of the less common examples with gilded decoration.

 Phrenology, is the study of the shape of the skull which was thought to correlate with specific localised brain functions.
-It remained popular in Europe and America throughout the 19th century (but was shown to be unfounded by Magendie as early as 1843).
+It remained popular in Europe and America throughout the 19th century but was shown to be unfounded by Magendie as early as 1843.

 - From the Phisick collection